A simple criterion for essential self-adjointness of Weyl pseudodifferential operators

 In particular, the criterion is fulfilled if $\norm{\partial^\gamma A}<\infty$ for all multi-indices $\alpha$ with $\abs\alpha=2$ \cite{ESA}.
 Roughly speaking, \cref{eq:general_crit_forms}\ is the condition that the first-order derivatives of $A$ have bounded oscillation.

 We now return to pseudodifferential operators.
-For every tempered distribution $f\in\Sch'(\RR^{2d}; \B(\K))$, the Weyl pseudodifferential operator $\op(f)$ makes sense as a continuous quadratic form on $\Sch(\RR^d)$.
-If we define $\alpha_z f = f(\placeholder + z)$ as the phase space shift of a function or tempered distribution, we get symbolical covariance in the sense that $\alpha_z\op(f) = \op(\alpha_z f)$, $z\in\RR^{2d}$, where the left-hand side is defined in the sense of quadratic forms as above.
-With this, one can see \cite{ESA} that $\op$ intertwines the quadratic form derivative (see \cref{eq:form_derivative}) with the distributional derivative on $\Sch'(\RR^{2d})$:
+As explained above, for every tempered distribution $f\in\Sch'(\RR^{2d}; \B(\K))$, the Weyl pseudodifferential operator $\op(f)$ makes sense as a quadratic form on $\Sch(\RR^d)$.
+The Weyl quantization $\op$ intertwines the translations on phase space, defined by $\alpha_zf =f(\placeholder+z)$ for a function or tempered distribution $f$, with the phase space translations of quadratic forms as defined through the Weyl operators $W_z$ above: